draco987987/SDG7_Proyect/README.md

 ## Hypothesis and how to validate?
 * List here your project hypothesis(es) and how you envision validating it (them)
-- Hypothesis 1: Regions with lower GDP per capita tend to have lower access to clean energy.
+- **Hypothesis 1:** Regions with lower GDP per capita tend to have lower access to clean energy.
+  **Validation:** Use scatter plots and correlation analysis between `gdp_per_capita` and both `access_to_electricity` and `access_to_clean_fuels`.
+Group comparisons by region can also highlight inequality patterns.

-- Hypothesis 2: Countries with higher renewable electricity capacity per capita have a faster rate of improvement in electricity access.
+- **Hypothesis 2:** Countries with higher renewable electricity capacity per capita have a faster rate of improvement in electricity access.
+  **Validation:** Compare trends over time for each country using line plots for `renewable_capacity_per_capita` and `access_to_electricity`, and compute their annual growth rates.

+- **Hypothesis 3:** Countries with a higher share of renewable electricity tend to have lower energy intensity levels.
+  **Validation:** Calculate Pearson correlation between `renewable_energy_share` and `energy_intensity`.
+Support the analysis with a scatter plot and trendline.
+Optionally, segment results by continent or income level.

+- **Hypothesis 4:** Countries that increased their renewable electricity capacity per capita also showed a reduction in CO₂ emissions.
+  **Validation:** Calculate year-over-year changes for both `renewable_capacity_per_capita` and `co2_emissions_kt`, and visualise them using a time series or bar chart.
+Identify cases where renewables increase while emissions decrease simultaneously.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.